Monthly Archive: December Phot

 In spite of his “im-peck-able” career as an ornithology technician in the Department of Natural History at the ROM, Mark Peck is also a world traveller and an avid natural history photographer with a special interest in breeding and nesting birds.
 Fatima interviewed Mark to get his thoughts on what it is that drives his passion for photographing birds and other wildlife.

-Guest Blog written by Environmental Visual Communication student Samantha Phillips
+Guest Blog written by Environmental Visual Communication student Sam Rose Phillips

 In search of guidance from the master of photographing moments himself, EVC student Samantha Phillips called David Doubilet and his partner Jennifer Hayes, renowned photographers whose work can often be found among the pages of National Geographic Magazine to ask them about their work.
 Their perspective is filled with insights and stories that Sammy was thrilled to share in this guest blog post.